orphans/hugo-theme-learn/exampleSite/content/basics/configuration/_index.en.md

   ordersectionsby = "weight"
   # Change default color scheme with a variant one.
 Can be "red", "blue", "green".
   themeVariant = ""
+  # Block robots using a meta tag in the head of every page
+  blockRobots = false
 ```

 ## Activate search